 You can access it:

-In the Tab menu for the Templates dialog, you can choose between View as Grid and View as List.
+In the Tab menu for the “Templates” dialog, you can choose between and .
 In Grid mode, templates are laid out in a rectangular array of identical icons (unless you gave them a particular icon, as we will see later).
 Only the name of the selected template is displayed.
 In List mode, they are lined up vertically; icons are identical too; all names are displayed.

 In this Tab menu, the Preview Size option allows you to change the size of thumbnails.